servecore/servecore/README.md

 # 👋 Hi, I'm Servecore

 Welcome to my GitHub profile!
-I’m a developer who enjoys building clean, scalable, and useful applications — especially in backend & fullstack development.
+I’m a developer who enjoys building clean, scalable, and secure applications — with a strong focus on backend & fullstack development.

 ---